gtoubassi/recruiter-lite-scraper/README.md

 * The script by default extracts name, public linkedin profile url, and the Recruiter Lite profile url (what you'd get if you clicked on the profile from within LinkedIn Recruiter Lite).

 The actual content is fairly well structured JSON coming from `https://www.linkedin.com/talent/search/api/talentRecruiterSearchHits`, so there is a lot more info available that you can extract by poking around.

+### Caveat Emptor

+This script is offered as is and is far from "high art".
+YMMV